 In 2021, the average IB score of 38.8 was considerably higher than last year's score of 35.5.
 Half of the cohort achieved 40 or more total points – a figure that can earn them a place them at competitive Ivy League or Oxbridge universities.
-Three students celebrated the top score of 45: Russell Liu, Bianca Yuen, and Ethan Tsang.
+Six students celebrated the top score of 45.

 Read our roundup of Hong Kong's 2021 IB results here.

 RCHK is described by Brown as “a small campus with the feeling of a small school, but still with a large number of students.”
 There’s very little mention of the campus on the school’s website.
 However, we can tell you that it does have modern facilities including a performing arts centre, black box theatre, the Red Door Centre, a gymnasium with climbing wall and basketball, badminton, netball, and volleyball courts, two rooftop AstroTurf playing fields, a 25-metre indoor swimming pool, a multi-level library, and a split-level cafeteria.

 The Renaissance Association of Parents and Teachers Limited (RAPT) is actively involved in community events and fundraising for the campus; it is the driving force behind RCHK’s College Fair, which raises millions of dollars for the school.